opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 _The husband’s submission_

-23     The husband submitted that in _Tay Ah Hoe (m w) v Kwek Lye Seng_ [1996] SGHC 120 (“ _Tay Ah Hoe_ ”), the court had granted the father unsupervised access so that the daughter and the father could establish a proper relationship.
+23     The husband submitted that in _Tay Ah Hoe (m w) v Kwek Lye Seng_ <span class="citation">[1996] SGHC 120</span> (“ _Tay Ah Hoe_ ”), the court had granted the father unsupervised access so that the daughter and the father could establish a proper relationship.
 In that judgment, it was clear that supervised access would only be granted in very exceptional circumstances:

  ...
 In cases where there is abuse of a child by a parent the offending parent may be denied custody and access, or access may only be permitted under supervision or other conditions for the safety of the child. ...